ShaunCurtis/Blazr.OnAfterRender/Async-OnInitialized.md

     }
 ```

 You move on thinking *problem solved* and start to use the pattern elsewhere.
-The myth is perpetuated, you've acquired some voodoo magic (which you may propogate), and learned nothing.

 ### The Obvious Answer

 The answer to the problem above is obvious to a more experienced coder: use `OnInitializedAsync` and async database operations.
 But to the person above, that's days or weeks down the road.
-Meanwhile, they've learned a "dirty" anti pattern to make it work for them.
+Meanwhile, they've learned a "dirty" anti pattern to make it work.
+The myth is perpetuated, you've acquired some voodoo magic (which you may propogate), and learned nothing.

 ## Delving into The Process